The Japanese Hall, strategy for a historic interpretive space

 Themes

 Throughout the Japanese-Canadian history timeline, five overarching themes emerged.
-These themes inspire the creative concepts and embody key messages and feelings.
+These themes embody key messages and feelings, inspiring the creative concepts.

 Criteria categories serve as a launchpad for creativity and is also used as a framework for evaluating current and future concepts.